-This is my day by day description of climbing Cerro Aconcagua, the tallest peak outside of the Himalayas at 22,841 feet.
+This is my day by day description of climbing Cerro Aconcagua, the tallest peak outside of Asia at 22,841 feet.

 Emil and I were climbing with Alaska Mountain Guides.
 We had two amazing instructors, Tim and Tyler.
 For the last month and a half Emil and I have been a part of the International Wilderness Leadership School, a division of AMG.
 This program was amazing especially on Aconcagua because we had a student instructor relationship, as opposed to a client and guide relationship.
 Emil and I learned a ton and did our part in carrying the load, cooking, and cleaning, and just taking care of ourselves.
 Aconcagua is an incredibly commercialized mountain.
 I’m glad to have climbed it, and I’m glad I did in a somewhat authentic way.
 Our didn’t use porters on the upper mountain.
 Most commercial groups use porters, but we carried our weight and I’m proud of that.
 I also did not use diamox or any other altitude specific medication to acclimatize.
 There’s no mountain climbing sanctioned group, but it’s pretty similar to the use of PEDs in other sports.
 Morally I felt much better not using anything besides Ibprodun here and there (the poor man’s diamox.)
 Here are some basic facts about the tallest mountain in South America.